 BMW’s of this vintage all tend to have problems with their heater control valves, and associated plumbing tucked up on the firewall.
 The BMW E38 is no exception, and when this valve fails, so will your heat.
-The valve is on the pricey side, but it’s strictly not available at the time of publishing in an aftermarket solution, so it really depends on how cold your winters are!
+The valve is on the pricey side, but it’s strictly not available at the time of publishing in an aftermarket solution, so it depends on how cold your winters are!
 The part number is 64118374994.

 6. Jack Blocks

-7. Seat Lower Switch Covers
+7. BMW e38 Seat Lower Switch Covers

 This is an easy one, the covers on the front seats covering up the switch panels are always cracked!
 If they aren’t, consider yourself lucky, and if they are, you are still lucky because brand new ones are still available from BMW.
 The part numbers are 52107058008 for black, 52107058009 for gray, and 52107058011 for beige tan.

 If you pull the handle on your glovebox and nothing happens, you’re not alone.
 A common problem with the BMW e38 glove box is this latch 51168177644.
-There are several failure points, but most of the time a plastic part (as usual) breaks inside and it’s over.
+There are several failure points, but most of the time, a plastic part (as usual) breaks inside, and it’s over.
 You can try to super glue it, but a better bet is to choke up and drop the change on a new Genuine BMW latch.

 That big V8 takes a lot of water to cool it down, so the huge radiator sees a lot of action.
-As the E38 radiator ages, it becomes prone to catastrophic failure in a very specific way.
+As the BMW E38 radiator ages, it becomes prone to catastrophic failure in a very specific way.
 The main hose neck on the top of the radiator snaps right off.
 This can be attributed to the plastic on the cooling system becoming too brittle to keep up with demand.
 We have a few radiator choices for the E38 BMW 7-series, 17111702969 for E38’s up to 1998, and 17111436063 for cars made in 1999 and after.
 Add the tank 17111741167 to the wish list too, as it is also made of the same plastic, and is also prone to break.

 10. Center Valley Pan

-From the factory, the center valley between the M60 and M62 engine’s cylinder banks were sealed by a cover/pan with a very inadequate seal on it.
+From the factory, the central valley between the M60 and M62 engine’s cylinder banks was sealed by a cover/pan with a very inadequate seal on it.
 This is known to fail early, allowing coolant to leak out and pool on top of the engine.
 If you smell coolant, you have three main possible problem areas.
-The radiator as discussed above, a water pump (which is a common replacement item on all cars), and the Valley Pan.
+The radiator, as discussed above, a water pump (which is a common replacement item on all cars), and the Valley Pan.
 The pan has since been upgraded to address the issues from before, so you will only have to do this once.
 However, you WILL need to do it once if it hasn’t already been retrofitted.
-This pan is available in Uro and Genuine, and is cheap enough that it won’t break the bank.
+This pan is available in Uro and Genuine BMW and is cheap enough that it won’t break the bank.
 The part number is 11141742042.
 If you haven’t done it, nor has the previous owner, it is a good idea to do this as preventative maintenance.
 We have a kit that comes with all the seals you need to get the job done, including the air intake seals (that must be removed to get to the valley pan), and coolant o-rings.
-The part number for that is 100K10166
+The part number for that is 100K10166.